heiniglab/multiomics-network-inference/README.md

 ./submit_slurm_simulation.sh
 ```

-The above comment will execute the simulation study using the SLURM cluster.
+The above command will execute the simulation study using the SLURM cluster.

 ## DEPRECATED: LRZ specific submit (simulations)